A. To provide leadership and encouragement for faculty, staff, and administration in

 1. A Chair must be nominated by a member of the FSUAC Academic Programs and Curriculum

-Group, and must be a representative of the four academic colleges, Academic Enrichment or Library.
+Group, and must be a representative of the four academic colleges or the Library.

 Members may nominate themselves.
 A simple majority elects.